Ever heard loud sounds coming from your water heater?

 At all times, the valve must not be blocked.

-If your relief valve makes loud noises only at specific times of the day, it could be due to unusually high water pressure.
+If the relief valve makes loud noises only at certain times, the issue is likely high water pressure.

 How does PUB control our water pressure?

 We can't control water pressure on our own.
-Instead, PUB controls our water pressure for us with a low-pressure system.
+Instead, PUB controls our water pressure.

-This is a drawing of a PUB pressure reducing valve:
+This is what a pressure reducing valve looks like: